hagaygo/tvheadendm3usync/README.md

 To keep things simple , manage your IPTV urls only by editing your local m3u file and sync them using this tool.

-The tools requires 3 parameters :
+The tool requires 3 parameters :

 1.Tvheadend url - the url to your web gui with the correct port , should be something like http://tvheadendip:9981/.